-To address evaluation and reporting needs from the program, the Council has been working on a draft Monitoring, Evaluation, Research, Reporting and Data Access Framework (MERR Framework).
+To address evaluation and reporting needs from the program, the Council has been working on a draft Monitoring, Evaluation, Research, Reporting and Data Access Framework (MERR Framework) (also see discussion of how the Council describes the role of the MERR report on pages 3-4).
 The draft MERR Framework includes a proposed approach for evaluating and reporting on Program progress and the status of the Basin's fish and wildlife.
-This approach includes developing and refining program biological objectives, the Council's research plan, improving project annual reporting to address priority information needs, and an annual High-Level Indicators (HLI) report to improve how the Council communicates the status of fish and wildlife and program actions in the basin.
+This approach includes developing and refining program biological objectives, the Council's research plan, improving project annual reporting to address priority information needs2, and an annual High-Level Indicators (HLI) report to improve how the Council communicates the status of fish and wildlife and program actions in the basin.
 In combination, outcome of this review process, and guidance in the program and its draft MERR Framework, identify program priority data needs and processes to refine these priority data, including:

-- Reporting on Council's HLIs (draft HLIs Report) and supporting Fish and Wildlife Indicators (SOTR), - Tracking program's biological objectives, - Information needs of Biological Opinions recognized by the program, - Council processes informing program needs as described in Part 4: Regional Coordination Issues and Recommendations including outcomes related to "Participate and contribute to ongoing work to improve program reporting, evaluation and assessment" and "Participate and contribute to Council- sponsored/requested topical forums, reports and workgroups to aid in program development and implementation."
+- Reporting on Council's HLIs (draft HLIs Report) and supporting Fish and Wildlife Indicators (SOTR), - Tracking program's biological objectives, - Information needs of Biological Opinions recognized by the program, - Council processes informing program needs as described in Part 4: Regional Coordination - Issues and Recommendations including outcomes related to "Participate and contribute to ongoing work to improve program reporting, evaluation and assessment" and "Participate and contribute to Council- sponsored/requested topical forums, reports and workgroups to aid in program development and implementation."

-The Council currently is focusing on developing and refining the program's evaluation and reporting priorities (e.g., Council's High Level Indicators (HLIs), program management questions, program biological objectives, and Bonneville's FCRPS BiOp reporting needs) and reporting tools (e.g., Bonneville's standardized project sponsor's Annual Reporting template, Council's HLIs report).
+2 The Council currently is focusing on developing and refining the program's evaluation and reporting priorities (e.g., Council's High Level Indicators (HLIs), program management questions, program biological objectives, and Bonneville's FCRPS BiOp reporting needs) and reporting tools (e.g., Bonneville's standardized project sponsor's Annual Reporting template, Council's HLIs report).